rxl895/DDPM/docs/ABLATION_STUDIES.md

 This directory contains ablation studies that systematically analyze the impact of different design choices on DDPM performance.

+> **Note:** The ablation studies require a model checkpoint trained with the current UNet architecture.
+If you have an older checkpoint, you'll need to retrain with the current code.
+See the Training section in the main README.

 ## 1. Noise Schedule Ablation

 **Purpose:** Compare different beta schedules and their impact on sample quality and generation speed.